SquidBowl/PE-0.7.3-ORGANIZED/README.md

 A fork of [Psych Engine](https://github.com/ShadowMario/) based off 0.7.2 Experimental Branch that keeps modding and organization in mind.

 You guys like 0.7.2?
 Well, I do!
-Do you hate having to remove all the shit unneeded files?
+Do you hate having to remove all the unneeded files?
 Well, I do too.
 So I did something about it!
 I made a Psych Fork that removes and cleans any and all unneeded assets, classes, and files!
+Note, this fork is made for my use in mind, and while can be used by others, it might not cater to everyone!

 ## Changes
 - Removed unneeded Stage classes
 - Ran all images through oxipng for optimal image quality and performance
 - Deleted any unneeded files/assets
 - Repathed folders to keep things organized
-- Fixed the slow camera movement in PlayState + MainMenuState
+- Fixed the slow camera movement in PlayState, MainMenuState, and GameOverSubstate
 - Added a Customizable FPS/MEM Counter
 - Reduced Deprecation Warnings
 - Removed unneeded files in Art folder in Root folder